Which Cryptocurrencies Should I Buy in New Zealand (2022)

 Conceived in 2008 during the global financial crisis, Bitcoin was the first cryptocurrency ever created.
 Since then, it’s paved the way for thousands of other cryptocurrencies.

-Earlier this year, Tesla has announced its purchase of USD $1.5 Billion in Bitcoin (BTC), which generated immense public interest in the crypto space.
-In late May, as Bitcoin experienced a large price correction, there was evidence that long-term investors took the chance to “buy the dip” to accumulate Bitcoins for long-term holding.
+In 2021, Tesla has announced its purchase of USD $1.5 Billion in Bitcoin (BTC), which generated immense public interest in the crypto space.
+Later during May of the same year, as Bitcoin experienced a large price correction, but there was evidence that long-term investors took the chance to “buy the dip” to accumulate Bitcoins for long-term holding.

 There’s no doubt, Bitcoin remains the most popular crypto asset to invest in 2022, even after more than a decade after its inception.